 Recycling & Waste

-EMC is constantly increasing recycling and material reuse in our owned and operated facilities, and encourages recycling and reuse in our leased facilities.
-In addition to meeting regulatory requirements for waste reduction and recycling in the countries where we operate, EMC’s global recycling strategy is to seek opportunities to minimize waste disposal through reduction techniques, material reuse, and recycling efforts.
-Looking ahead in 2014, we will continue to focus on new opportunities, sharing best practices between our facilities on a global basis, and increasing employee awareness.
+EMC continues to increase recycling and material reuse in our owned and operated facilities, and encourages recycling and reuse in our leased facilities.
+In addition to meeting regulatory requirements for waste reduction and recycling in the countries where we operate, EMC’s global waste minimization strategy is to seek opportunities to augment and expand reduction techniques, material reuse and recycling efforts.
+Looking ahead in 2016, we will continue to explore evolving technologies, collaborate globally to expand successful regional waste initiatives, and drive employee engagement across business units.

 Minimizing Manufacturing Waste

-We further reduced the waste we sent to landfill from seven percent of our overall manufacturing refuse stream in 2012 to three percent in 2013.
+We further reduced the waste we sent to landfill from three percent of our overall manufacturing refuse stream in 2014 to less than one percent in 2015.

 Recycling & Composting

 We are continuously looking for opportunities to improve our reuse, recycling and composting efforts at our global facilities in order to reduce waste.
 Throughout the world, EMC facilities maintain convenient recycling points for employees’ use, including paper and plastic collection bins in office areas as well as recycling and compost containers in our cafeterias.
 In addition, we take the following approach to capture recyclable materials in our facilities:

 - In our Massachusetts, New Hampshire, North Carolina, California, and Cork locations, recyclables are removed from the waste stream by waste management contractors or municipal providers.